dthung99/Advanced_Medical_Robotics_MSc_course/README.md

 # Advanced_Medical_Robotics_Msc_Project
-This is my code in for "Advanced Medical Robotics" MSc modules
+This is my project in "Advanced Medical Robotics" MSc modules.